xirkle/breedsystems/README.md

 https://breed.systems

-Copyright (c) 2009-2014 Bitcoin Developers
+© 2009-2014 Bitcoin Developers
-Copyright (c) 2018 BreedSystems Developers
+© 2018 BreedSystems Developers

 What is BreedSystems?
 ----------------